Fred-B-Berendse/ipeds_library/IpedsTable.md

     Drops rows where any or all of the columns in `column_list` contain any of the values in the list `imputation_types`.
 If `column_list` is `all`, then all columns in the DataFrame are used.
 ### write_csv(self, filepath)
     Writes the DataFrame to a comma-delimited csv file.
+### make_multicols(self, col_levels)
+    Converts the columns in col_levels to a level in the column multiindex.
+One can use this to convert a many-to-one table to a one-to-one table.
+### filter_multicols(self,colval_dict)
+    Filters the table's DataFrame to contain only those columns specified in the column-value dictionary.
+Keys in this dictionary are level names.
+Values in this dictionary are values within that level.
+### filter_values(self,colval_dict)
+    Filters the table's DataFrame to contain only rows whose values are specified in the colval dictionary.
+Keys in this dictionary are column names.
+Values of the dictionary are values in that column to be kept.